eomielan/file-sync/README.md

 - **File Sending**: Send files to a specified receiver over a custom TCP-like protocol using UDP.
 - **File Receiving**: Initiate a file transfer from the receiver endpoint, save the file locally, and download it via the frontend.
-- **S3 Integration**: Upload and download files from Amazon S3 for secure storage.
+- **S3 Integration**: Upload and download files from Amazon S3 for secure storage using `S3FileStorageService`.

 ## Usage